Performance Estimation for Smooth and Strongly Convex Sets: Definitions and Preliminaries

-Suppose as an initial condition, we are guaranteed the initial distance to a minimizer $\|x_0-x_\star\|$ is at most one.
-Then the infinite-dimensional PEP of seeking a problem instance with objective in $\mathcal{F}_{\mu,L}$ achieving the largest final objective gap can be formulated as
+with initial point $x_0$ and a lower triangular matrix $H$.
+Note this model captures simple methods like gradient descent via a diagonal $H$ and more complex momentum methods like Nesterov's accelerated method~\cite{Nesterov} and the optimal gradient method of~\cite{OGM}.
+Suppose as an initial condition, we are guaranteed the initial distance to a minimizer $\|x_0-x_\star\|$ is bounded above by $R$.
+Then the infinite-dimensional PEP of seeking a problem instance with objective in $\mathcal{F}_{0,L}$ achieving the largest final objective gap can be formulated as